 Until now, people with physical disabilities were never recognised by the fashion industry as consumers or as models.
-I have flipped through fashion magazines since I was a teenager, and not once have I ever since someone in a wheelchair.
-The subtle, or maybe not so subtle message here, is that we do not belong in this sexy, fashionable world and that is simply just not true.
+I have flipped through fashion magazines since I was a teenager, and not once have I seen someone in a wheelchair.
+The subtle, or maybe not so subtle message here, is that we do not belong in this sexy, fashionable world.
+But that is simply just not true.

-On that day on the catwalk, I carried everyone with me with a physical disability that finally deserves to be recognized as glamorous and sexy.
+On that day on the catwalk, I carried everyone with me with a physical disability that deserves to be recognised as glamorous and sexy.
 That moment went viral, hopefully changing people’s minds.

-Having my Ph.D. and being the first model in a wheelchair to ‘walk’ the runway at New York Fashion Week, has turned out to be the killer combination that I use with all of my force to stomp out the negative, outdated societal views of people with disabilities, promote a positive and glamorous image, and improve abilities to find fulfillment in the areas of dating and romance.
+Having my PhD. and being the first model in a wheelchair to ‘walk’ the runway at New York Fashion Week has turned out to be the killer combination that I use with all of my force to stomp out the negative, outdated societal views of people with disabilities.
+I can now promote a positive and glamorous image, and improve the ability of people to find fulfillment in the areas of dating and romance.